Deformation of Sasakian metrics: Examples

-To describe the deformation of transversely holomorphic flows, we use the result of Girbau, Haefliger and Sundararaman (Proposition 6.1 in \cite{Girbau Haefliger Sundararaman}).
-They showed that the Kuranishi space of the deformation of the transversely holomorphic flow defined by fibers of a circle bundle over a complex manifold $X$ is identified with an open neighborhood of $0$ in $H^{0}(X,T^{1,0}X)$, the space of holomorphic vector fields on $X$, if $X$ satisfies
+To describe the deformation of transversely holomorphic flows, we use the following \begin{proposition}[Proposition~6.1 of Girbau, Haefliger and Sundararaman~\cite{Girbau Haefliger Sundararaman}] The Kuranishi space of the deformation of the transversely holomorphic flow defined by fibers of a circle bundle over a complex manifold $X$ is identified with an open neighborhood of~$0$ in $H^{0}(X,T^{1,0}X)$, the space of holomorphic vector fields on $X$, if $X$ satisfies both of the following: